 This is the age at which there is no additional benefit to delay filing for Social Security benefits.
 People who are able to delay filing until the age of 70 have maximized their lifetime monthly Social Security benefit.
 They should file immediately, as there is no benefit to waiting any longer.

-Deciding when you or your spouse will start taking Social Security benefits may be the most important decision of your retirement.
-Your choice can have a tremendous impact on the total amount of benefits you stand to receive over your lifetime.
+Determining when you or your spouse will start taking Social Security benefits may be the most important decision of your retirement.
+It’s a life event which can mean thousands of dollars lost in missed benefits.